-The Collaborative Research and Creative Activity Initiative is designed to foster new collaborative research and creative activities between faculty members from different disciplines.
+The Collaborative Research and Creative Activity Initiative is designed to foster new collaborative research and creative activities between faculty members from different disciplines and/or areas of expertise.
 Proposals that create and integrate ideas across the arts, sciences, humanities, and all professional colleges will be most competitive.
 Research partnerships across GVSU units and between GVSU and other universities and institutions are strongly encouraged.

 To view or print the PDF version of this information, click:Download

 Tenured or tenure-track faculty members on continuing appointment are eligible.
 Visiting Faculty, Affiliate Faculty, Adjunct Faculty, and Staff can be co-Principal Investigator (PI), but not lead PI.

 There will be two submission cycles per year with deadlines at the close of business (5:00 p.m.) on October 1st and March 1st of each year.
 If the 1st falls on a weekend the deadline is moved to 5:00 p.m. on the next business day.

 The duration of the grant is one year (no extensions).

 Grants awarded in March will run for one year - April 1 through March 31 of the following year.
 No extensions.

 Grants awarded in October will run for one year - November 1 through October 31 of the following year.
 No extensions.